 The Kentucky Air National Guard’s 123rd Airlift Wing is based at Louisville International Airport and provides worldwide theater airlift for U.S. military and humanitarian operations.
 The wing is equipped with eight C-130 H model aircraft.
 Five groups consisting of 14 squadrons carry out the unit’s mission by providing administrative and logistical support.
 For more information, visit www.123aw.ang.af.mil.

 The future of Louisville International Airport changed dramatically when, in 1982, United Parcel Service (UPS) began a new overnight-delivery business with hub operations at Louisville’s airport.
 UPS built a 35-acre apron for parking additional aircraft, initially employing 135 people and sorting 2,000 packages its first night.

-Worldport, UPS’s international air express hub, sits prominently between Louisville International Airport’s parallel runways, connecting Louisville to 220 countries and territories in mere hours.
+Worldport, UPS’s all-points international air express hub, sits prominently between Louisville International Airport’s parallel runways, connecting Louisville to 220 countries and territories in mere hours.
 UPS initially invested $1 billion in Worldport, which opened in 2002.

 In April 2010, UPS completed a $1 billion expansion that increased sorting capacity by 37 percent to 416,000 packages per hour.